PavelStoyanov06/Guess-The-Number/README.md

 So why not do that?

-4. If you decline you can press [O] to visit my github page on the game or [ENTER] to finish.
+4. If you decline you can press [O] to visit my github page about the game or [ENTER] to quit the program.

 ![alt text](https://github.com/PavelStoyanov06/Guess-The-Number/blob/main/images/visit_github.png)